A Tour of Little Italy

 Located just a few blocks from Baltimore’s picturesque Inner Harbor, Little Italy holds its own as a cozy haven of Italian culture and delicacies.
 Here’s how to make a day of your Little Italy explorations.

-This cozy and colorful neighborhood just east of the Inner Harbor may be small, but you’ll find at least 20 authentic Italian cafes and eateries in Little Italy.
-As you stroll through the charming narrow streets, you may happen upon outdoor movies, evening bocce matches on the courts at D’Alesandro Park or one of many Italian festivals throughout the year.
+In this cozy and colorful neighborhood just east of the Inner Harbor you’ll find authentic Italian cafes and eateries.
+As you stroll through the charming narrow streets of Little Italy, you may happen upon outdoor movies, evening bocce matches on the courts at D’Alesandro Park or one of many Italian festivals throughout the year.

 Things To Do in Little Italy

-Little Italy is a small and tight-knit community full of families who’ve lived here for generations, many of whom own the plethora of delicious Italian restaurants on every block.
-To name a few: Germano’s Piattini has an active cabaret line-up, Café Gia is known for its colorful mural and balcony, Aldo’s Ristorante and La Tavola are top picks for fine dining, and family-owned favorite Sabatino’s has been around for generations.
+Little Italy is a small and tight-knit community full of families who’ve lived here for generations, many of whom own the delicious Italian restaurants in the area.
+To name a few: Café Gia is known for its colorful mural and balcony, La Tavola is a top pick for fine dining, La Scala has an outdoor patio and complimentary shuttle from downtown and family-owned favorite Sabatino’s has been around for generations.
 If you have a sweet tooth, you can’t miss Vaccaro’s Italian Pastry, which has been open since 1956, for traditional cannolis, gelato and biscotti.

 In between meals, you might also want to visit popular nearby attractions such as the Star-Spangled Banner Flag House, Reginald F. Lewis Museum of Maryland African American History & Culture, Jewish Museum of Maryland or Historic President Street Station.
 As you stroll from attraction to attraction, you may notice several of Little Italy’s colorful murals.